henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 relationship-content-element-guid:

-: a reference to a specific content element used in a relationship CIE
+: a reference to a specific content element used in a relationship subject

 : References: none

 relationship-statement-guid:

-: a reference to a specific SACM statement used in a relationship CIE
+: a reference to a specific SACM statement used in a relationship subject

 : References: none